hotelcaliforniabm/arc/README.md

 * Smart system monitoring cpu

 ## System Architecture
-The system is designed to consist of multiple independend units which allows for simpler deployment across the perimeter, reduced complexity and higher redundancy.
+The system is designed to consist of multiple independent units which allows for simpler deployment along a perimeter, reduced complexity and higher redundancy.

-For added flexibility we seperated the battery and controller from the solar charge controller because for some usecases (single day events) we don't need the solar piece (Arcs can also be charged from the regualr power grid).
+For added flexibility we seperated the battery and controller from the solar charge controller because for some usecases (single day events) we don't need the solar piece (Arcs can also be charged from the default power grid).

 We run 7x Arcs for our camp at this time.
 Each one of them has 2,560kwh storage capacity for a total of 17,920kwh.
 Each is charged by two 350w solar panels.

 ## Arc components
-On a high level each arc consists of two modules:
+At a high level each arc consists of two modules:
 * Arc itself
   * Battery
   * Battery management controller